arianrhodsandlot/eslint-config/readme.md

     })
     ```

-  + Library related plugins/rules can be enabled by `libraries`:
+  + Libraries-related plugins/rules can be explictly enabled or disabled by `libraries`:
     ```js
     import { createConfig } from '@arianrhodsandlot/eslint-config'